GeForce FX 5200 vs HD Graphics (Ivy Bridge)

 Chip lithography 22 nm 150 nm

-HD Graphics (Ivy Bridge) has an age advantage of 9 years, and a 581.8% more advanced lithography process.
+HD Graphics (Ivy Bridge) has a 3000% higher aggregate performance score, an age advantage of 9 years, and a 581.8% more advanced lithography process.

 Be aware that HD Graphics (Ivy Bridge) is a notebook card while GeForce FX 5200 is a desktop one.